 What is The Maximum Altitude of The Trek?

-Manaslu Circuit Trekking sits at 5106 Meters Altitude sickness can be a concern, so acclimatization and hydration are important to ensure a safe ascent.
+Manaslu Circuit Trekking sits at 5106 meters.
+Sickness can be a concern, so acclimatization and hydration are important to ensure a safe ascent.

 What Permits Do I Need?